Watch the webinar now:

 Importance of compliance for purchasing

 Compliance plays a crucial role in procurement in order to avoid financial losses, legal sanctions and reputational damage.
-By integrating compliance principles into the procurement process, companies can reduce corruption risks, ensure fair competitive conditions and build sustainable business relationships.
-In addition, a strong compliance culture strengthens the trust of customers, investors and business partners.
+By integrating compliance principles into the procurement process, companies can reduce risk analysis, ensure fair competition and build sustainable business relationships.
+In addition, a strong compliance culture strengthens the trust of customers, investors and supplier management.

 • Risk minimization: avoidance of legal violations and financial sanctions